What are cockroaches?

 - Drawers and closets

 Cockroaches are nocturnal, their flat, dark bodies allowing them to hide out of sight during the day.
 At night while we sleep, they emerge and scurry around our floors, tables, and counters, searching for food.
 Their ability to stay out of our sight often allows cockroaches to build large populations before we finally notice their presence.

 How do I get rid of cockroaches?

 Trust Wells Pest Control to rid your Michigan home or business of cockroaches.
-With over 18 years of pest control experience, you can put your trust in our professionals, our vast knowledge of pest behaviors, and our effective pest control solutions.
+With over 18 years of pest control experience, you can put your trust in our professionals, our vast knowledge of pest behaviors, and our effective pest control in Lake Orion, MI.
 We take pride in building close relationships with our customers and providing year-round, quality pest control services.

 To learn more about removing cockroaches from your home or commercial property, reach out to Wells Pest Control today!

 How can I prevent cockroaches in the future?

 In addition to working together, putting into place the following prevention tips can help stop cockroaches from taking over your home: